 4) the table of contents

-The hesis dvisor signs the signature page of the paper copy of the thesis and all 4 single copies of the signature page.
+The Thesis Research Advisor signs the signature page of the paper copy of the thesis and all 4 single copies of the signature page.
 Next, a paper copy of the full thesis and the 4 copies of the signature page are given to the Chair of the Department of Behavioral Health and Nutrition for review.
 Upon approval of the thesis, the Department Chair will sign each copy of the signature page (4 copies total).
-Then, the paper copy of the thesis and the 4 copies of the signature page are to the Dean of the College of Health Sciences for review.
+Then, the paper copy of the thesis and the 4 copies of the signature page are given to the Dean of the College of Health Sciences for review.
 Upon approval of the thesis, the Dean will sign each copy of the signature page (4 copies total).

 Next, students need to make an appointment with the Graduate Office for the Vice Provost for Graduate and Professional Education to review their thesis.
 Students will bring a paper copy of their thesis, an electronic copy of their thesis, the 4 signature pages from their thesis, and a copy of the signed Oral Examination Form (see Form IV).

-Submitting Thesis or Publishable Paper
+Submitting a Thesis or Publishable Paper

-Please refer to the StepbyStep Guide to Graduation, on the University of Delaware Graduate website, for instructions on submitting a hesis to the Graduate Office.
+Please refer to the Step-by-Step Guide to Graduation, on the University of Delaware Graduate College website, for instructions on submitting a thesis or publishable paper to the Graduate Office.
 Typically, the Graduate Office requires an electronic copy of the thesis, as well as 4 copies of each of the following on bonded paper: 4 copies of the title page, abstract, signature page, and table of contents.
-Please see the Graduate ebsite however for the most up to date details on what is required https://grad.udel.edu/students/
+Please see the Graduate College website however for the most up to date details on what is required https://grad.udel.edu/students/.

 Submitting your thesis to the Department of Behavioral Health and Nutrition.
-Once your thesis is approved by the Graduate Office a Word and PDF electronic copy of the thesis should be emailed to the Thesis Advisor, Thesis Committee Members, and to the .
+Once your thesis is approved by the Graduate Office, a Word and PDF electronic copy of the approved thesis should also be emailed to the Thesis Research Advisor, Thesis Committee Members, and to the Graduate Services Coordinator.

-Copies of the final version of the thesisare to be provided by the graduate student to those committee members who wish one.

 Seminar Presentation: